How to Be a Responsible Tourist: 30 Ethical Travel Tips

 We recognize animal tourism isn’t black-and-white.

 Cultural elements and traditions blur the lines of right and wrong.
-Consider, for example, the traditional role of elephants during wars in Asia, the importance of camels for nomadic tribes in North Africa and the Middle East, and the use of sled dogs in Scandinavia and Canada.
+Consider, for example, the importance of camels for nomadic tribes in North Africa and the Middle East, and the use of sled dogs in Scandinavia and Canada.

-As an outsider, it isn’t our place to tell communities how they should live.
+As an outsider, it’s not our place to tell communities how they should live.
 But it is our responsibility not to fuel practices that, in modern times, are seen by many as unethical.

 While ethical zoos and beneficial animal sanctuaries do exist, a responsible traveler should properly research any animal tour or experience before signing up.